 2019 Mystery Alongs

-Pattern sales will begin on Ravelry on December 1, 2018.
+Pattern sales began on Ravelry on December 1, 2018.
 With your purchase, you’ll receive a pre-clue description of materials needed and schedule of clues, as well as a yarn suggestion list from the ten shops participating in this year’s Rose City Yarn Crawl.
 Clue #1 should have arrived in your Ravelry library on Monday morning, January 21, 2019.
 A new clue will follow each week thereafter – five clues in total.

 Mystery Along Schedule

 Clue 1 – January 21, 2019

 After the last clues are released on February 18, you’ll have two weeks to finish up in plenty of time to wear your finished project while you crawl!
 Around the beginning of March, each design will be released in its entirety as a regular, non-mystery pattern.
 See our Ravelry Help page for tips on using Ravelry’s free service.

 2019 Mystery Knit Along Designer